 I’ve run 20 scholarships through Bold.org and I’m so grateful it exists.
 It’s the best option currently available to everyday people who want to create scholarships.
 While there are quasi-alternatives to Bold, they’re all very expensive and give you a much worse user experience.

-One reason you not use Bold is if you wanted to do something more sophisticated like setup a nonprofit that does more than create scholarships.
+One reason you would not use Bold is if you wanted to do something more sophisticated like set up a nonprofit that does more than creating scholarships.
 But for most people who want to memorialize a loved one without the hassle, it’s the perfect solution.

 If you can’t tell, I’m a massive fan of Bold and what the company is doing.
 I set up my first scholarships before Bold existed, and it was literally 5x more difficult to do so.
 Next, I want to discuss how you can get started using Bold to make your memorial scholarship a reality.